What Is Comparative Theology? A Catholic Perspective on Interfaith Dialogue

 Comparative theology need not be limited to dialogue between Christian traditions.
 It can also involve study of how Christian theology engages with non-Christian traditions—though here the questions become more complex.

 When a Christian comparative theologian engages with Buddhism, for instance, he or she must be careful not to domesticate Buddhist thought—to read it only as confirmation of Christian insight, or to select only those Buddhist teachings that fit neatly within Christian categories.
-This was one of Catherine Cornille’s central concerns: the danger of comparative theology becoming a kind of theological colonialism, where the other tradition is absorbed and refashioned to fit one’s own presuppositions.
+This was one of Catherine Cornille’s concerns in Meaning and Method: the danger of hegemony, where the other tradition is absorbed and refashioned to fit one’s own presuppositions.

 But when this danger is consciously acknowledged and resisted, comparative study of non-Christian traditions can illuminate Christian faith.
 How does Buddhist reflection on attachment and the ego speak to Christian understanding of sin and self-denial?
 How does Islamic theology’s fierce monotheism and emphasis on divine transcendence correct Christian tendencies toward sentimentality or anthropomorphism?
 How does Jewish theology’s emphasis on God’s covenant fidelity, despite human sin and failure, deepen Christian understanding of grace?

 This is the heart of comparative theology: it is neither syncretism nor triumphalism.
-It is faithful engagement with other traditions, rooted in the conviction that the infinite God exceeds all human categories, and that our own understanding of divine truth is deepened when we listen carefully to how others have wrestled with the same ultimate questions.
+It is faithful engagement with other traditions, rooted in the conviction that whatever is true and holy in them reflects a ray of divine truth (Nostra Aetate 2), while maintaining that Christ is the unique and universal mediator of salvation (Dominus Iesus 1) and that the Catholic Church possesses the fullness of the means of salvation.
+Our own understanding of what the Church already holds is deepened when we listen carefully to how others have wrestled with the same ultimate questions.

 The Theological Virtue of Comparative Study

 In my own journey from evangelicalism to Catholicism, I never stopped reading evangelical theology.
-And I have in recent years become increasingly engaged with Orthodox theology, with medieval Islamic philosophy, with Jewish biblical interpretation.
-Not because I am considering converting to any of these traditions.
-But because serious study of how others understand ultimate truth deepens my own commitment to Catholicism by helping me see more clearly what Catholicism preserves and what it must defend.
+And I have in recent years become increasingly engaged with Orthodox theology.
+Not because I am considering conversion, but because serious study of how the Orthodox tradition addresses the same questions deepens my own commitment to Catholicism by helping me see more clearly what Catholicism preserves and what it must defend.

 When I study how the Orthodox understand theosis—the deification of humanity as the goal of salvation—I see more clearly what Western soteriology can learn about the positive transformation of the human person, as opposed to focusing narrowly on justification and the forensic dimensions of atonement.
 When I study Aquinas’s engagement with Aristotle and Islamic philosophy, I see how medieval Catholic theology was not afraid to let pagan sources shape its understanding—not out of indifference to Scripture, but out of the conviction that truth wherever it is found is truth from God.

 Comparative theology, in this sense, is not a distraction from faith.
-It is an expression of faith—a commitment to the idea that the God we worship is not confined to our tradition’s categories, that we can be faithful to our own particular commitments while remaining open to learning from others, and that the deepest conviction we can hold is not devotion to our tradition’s formulations but love of the truth those formulations are trying to serve.
+It is an expression of faith—a commitment to the idea that the God we worship exceeds our capacity to comprehend him fully, that the Church’s dogmatic formulations express genuine truth while our understanding of that truth can always grow deeper, and that we can be faithful to our own commitments while remaining open to the ways other traditions illuminate what we already hold.

 Further Reading: